Student profile (MD)

 To educate professionals at the bachelor’s degree in medicine, with the competencies required for the prevention, diagnosis, treatment, rehabilitation, and timely referral of patients at the primary care level.
 This is achieved through a comprehensive approach grounded in a biopsychosocial, humanistic, and evidence-based perspective.
 Graduates will be equipped to make decisions using critical thinking and scientific methods, to conduct health research, to communicate effectively with patients and interdisciplinary teams, and to demonstrate leadership and innovation in the management of healthcare resources.
 Their professional practice will aim to improve the population’s quality of life through equitable, inclusive, safe, and efficient medical care, with a foundation that supports continued professional development and entry into postgraduate studies.

-- To assess the patient's health status through the collection and analysis of clinical, biomedical, psychological, social, and environmental data, applying critical thinking and scientific evidence, in order to support medical decision-making and ensure comprehensive and evidence-based care.
+- To assess the patient’s health status through the collection and analysis of clinical, biomedical, psychological, social, and environmental data, applying critical thinking and scientific evidence, with the purpose of supporting medical decision-making and ensuring comprehensive and well-founded care.

-- To manage high-prevalence diseases and common medical emergencies, integrating a biopsychosocial approach and applying current clinical guidelines and care protocols, with ethics, equity, inclusion, and empathy, in order to ensure adequate and timely treatment, avoid complications, rehabilitate and improve the patient's quality of life.
+- To manage highly prevalent diseases and common medical emergencies by integrating a biopsychosocial approach and applying current clinical guidelines and care protocols, with ethics, equity, inclusion, and empathy, in order to ensure appropriate and timely treatment, prevent complications, promote rehabilitation, and improve the patient’s quality of life.

-- To develop strategies for disease prevention and health promotion in medical practice, considering the social and epidemiological context, through health education and preventive medicine actions based on scientific evidence, with the intention of impacting the reduction of the incidence of diseases considered public health problems and improving the quality of life of the patient and his/her community.
+- To develop strategies for disease prevention and health promotion in medical practice, considering the social and epidemiological context, through health education and preventive medicine actions based on scientific evidence, with the aim of reducing the incidence of diseases considered public health problems and improving the quality of life of the patient and the community.

-- To provide comprehensive medical care at the primary level of hospital and community care by making clinical decisions based on ethical principles and professional values, ensuring respect for diversity, patient autonomy, equity in healthcare, and compliance with current regulations, in order to strengthen the doctor-patient relationship and guarantee dignified, high-quality care.
+- To provide comprehensive medical care at the primary, hospital, and community levels, making clinical decisions grounded in ethical principles and professional values, ensuring respect for diversity, patient autonomy, equity in medical care, and compliance with current regulations, in order to strengthen the doctor–patient relationship and guarantee dignified, high-quality care.

-- To generate medical knowledge by applying the scientific method to the investigation of clinical and epidemiological problems, and by integrating scientific evidence into medical decision-making, with the aim of optimizing the diagnosis, treatment, and prevention of the leading causes of morbidity and mortality.
+- To generate medical knowledge by applying the scientific method to the investigation of clinical and epidemiological problems, and by integrating scientific evidence into medical decision-making, with the purpose of optimizing the diagnosis, treatment, and prevention of the principal causes of morbidity and mortality.

-- To establish effective communication in the doctor–patient relationship and in teamwork with other healthcare professionals by applying active listening strategies and clear language in the delivery of medical information, in order to enhance patient understanding, shared decision-making, and coordination in healthcare delivery.
+- To establish effective communication in the doctor–patient relationship and in teamwork with other health professionals, applying strategies of active listening and clear language in the transmission of medical information, in order to improve patient understanding, shared decision-making, and coordination in healthcare delivery.

-- To manage healthcare, technological, and administrative resources in medical practice by making decisions based on quality standards and national and international regulations, with leadership and professional responsibility, aiming to optimize efficiency and equity in the delivery of health services.
+- To manage healthcare, technological, and administrative resources in medical practice, making decisions based on quality standards and national and international regulations, with leadership and professional responsibility, in order to optimize efficiency and equity in the delivery of health services.

 1. Primary healthcare units